La-Societe-Nouvelle/lsnstat/README.md

 * forecasted structural economic data.

 Detailed documentation and methodology are available online : https://docs.lasocietenouvelle.org.

-A specific methodological documentation is currently being drafted and will be released on our website :  https://lasocietenouvelle.org.

 This package is designed by 'La Societe Nouvelle', a French organization that set up a non financial national information system.